 This text-based online multiplayer zombie game is filled with little in-jokes.
 Upon starting the game you're greeted with the cheerful message "Be positive!
 You're going to die.
 Every time."

 In the top right is actual server time and, when that hits 23:00, the zombies will come out to play.
 During the daylight hours, you and the other players must work together to build defenses for the following night, a a tactic reminiscent of Fortnite.
 This game is surprisingly involving and you'll constantly have to remind yourself that it's not really impacting your life, but you'll definitely become invested in the online community.

 If you haven't played any of Czech developer Amanita Design's games, then you are missing out on some of the quirkiest, funny and elaborate point-and-click puzzlers of recent memory.

 The third game in this space-aged series is was released back on March 24 on Steam, but you can play the one that started it all back in 2003 for free.
 Chapter One of Samorost 2 is also online.
 And, be sure to check out their other games, Machinarium, Shy Dwarf and Botanicula.

-Get ready to invest a lot of time into this one – this isn't your average top-down tower defence game, this is more like if you took Zelda and crossed it with Crash Bandicoot.
+This isn’t a game you’re going to be able to put down – this is more than your average tower defense game.
+Polycraft is kind of like if you took Zelda and crossed it with Crash Bandicoot.
 Collect supplies, build bases and explore dungeons, you get the idea.
 It can be installed as an app from the Chrome Web Store or played online in any browser using HTML5.